propublica/sunlight-congress/docs/bills.md

 ### Guaranteed fields

-The only fields you can absolutely count on to be present in a bill are:
+The only fields you can assume are present on a bill are:

 * **bill_id**
 * **bill_type**